Welcome to the Early Years Foundation Stage

 Learning in the Early Years Foundation Stage (EYFS)

 In Nursery and Reception, we follow the EYFS framework which sets out the learning and development stages for children as they grow from birth to five years.

 We know the importance of parental support in ensuring each and every child reaches their full potential.
-That is why we invite you into the EYFS for our weekly (Nursery) or fortnightly (Reception) Come and Play sessions on a Friday morning (8.55 - 9.40).
+That is why we invite you into the EYFS for our weekly Nursery Stay and Play sessions on a Friday morning (8.55 - 9.40).
 These sessions provide an opportunity for you to find out what your child is learning about in school and how it is being taught to them to enable collaborative learning between home and school.
 For more information regarding learning in the Early Years, please read the document below:

 Important Days - Reception

-- Homework will be given out on Friday and must be returned by Wednesday.
+- Homework will be given out on Friday and must be returned by the following Wednesday.
 If your child needs help with their homework, please speak with their class teacher before the return day.

-- We will send home two reading books per week which we will change on a Friday.
+- Reading books will be changed every Monday.
 Please ensure that you have left a comment in the reading record each time your child reads at home.